About Unbreaking

 What we’re doing

-In our work at Unbreaking, we’ll help orient and ground our fellow Americans in clear and rigorously cited breakdowns of what’s happening to our government and why it matters.
-To that end, we’re building a set of frequently but not frantically updated pages written by and for ordinary people.
-Each page will serve as a backgrounder for a specific issue, including essential context, what’s happened so far, and what countermoves are in play.
+In our work at Unbreaking, we’ll help orient and ground our communities in clear and rigorously cited explanations of what’s happening to our government and why it matters.
+To that end, we’re building a set of pages that will serve as a backgrounders for the issues we cover.
+Each page is written by and for ordinary people, and conveys essential context, a sense of what’s happened so far, and what countermoves are in play.
+Our pages will be updated once or twice a week as needed.

 In some ways, the work is simple: We assemble lists of events, build out contexts and connections, and write explainers for people without specialist expertise.